 A reader from New Orleans wrote, “I’ve struggled with depression since I was 18 and maintaining a relationship hasn’t been easy.
 But then I found someone willing to be with me through it all.
 Even when we moved to different cities for work, he managed to give emotional support in a long-distance relationship.
 I could see the marked change in my mental health when I knew he believed in me.
 It’s true what they say, love does overcome everything.”

-Physical affection and intimacy are key components of emotional support in a relationship.
-And these two are quite underrated.
+Physical affection and intimacy are the key components if you want to improve emotional support and emotional closeness.
+It is also crucial in gaining a better understanding of your partner.
 There are many health benefits of being physically affectionate; one study reported that warm contact with our partners can lead to greater cardiovascular health.
 Keep those hugs coming!

 Kissing is also proven to reduce stress and release happy hormones.
+Maintain eye contact every time they are interacting with you.
 And need I elaborate on the importance of having great sex?
 The different types of support entail sexual compatibility and non-sexual intimacy too.
 Be sure to translate your supportive attitude into behavior as well.
 I cannot emphasize this enough – being touchy-feely is great.
+Give them your undivided attention and hold your partner’s hand through all the ups and downs.